NuGet/docs.microsoft.com-nuget/docs/Schema/msbuild-targets.md

 ### Including content in a package

-To include content, add extra metadata to the existing &lt;Content&gt; item.
+To include content, add extra metadata to the existing `<Content>` item.
 By default everything of type "Content" gets included in the package unless you override with entries like the following:

  ```xml
     <Content Include="..\win7-x64\libuv.txt">